Photo Storage Planning Calculator

 What makes the calculator useful here is that it turns an abstract backup rule into a concrete equipment plan.
 If your primary library is 750 GB and you want two more copies, you are no longer shopping vaguely for storage.
 You are thinking in terms of at least 2.25 TB of aggregate capacity, plus headroom.
 That shift from guesswork to deliberate planning is often the difference between a backup system that stays current and one that falls behind when life gets busy.

-Different storage media solve different problems.
+Photo storage planning works best when you compare storage media in the context of your photo workflow.
 Hard drives usually offer the lowest cost per gigabyte, SSDs provide speed and shock resistance, cloud plans add off-site redundancy, and archival optical media can be useful for long-term cold storage.
 None is universally best.
 What matters is how each option fits your workflow, your budget, and your tolerance for risk.

 | Medium | Approx. Cost per GB | Typical Lifespan | Best Use |